masari-project/Masari-Marketing/Tutorials/Paper-Wallet/paper-wallet-guide.md

 Format the bootable usb, or even better smash it to smithereens using a hammer.

-Congrats!
-You sucessfully generated a paper wallet.
+Congradulations!
+You have sucessfully generated a paper wallet.

+This concludes the Masari wallet activity.
+Enjoy hodling your Masari in a paper wallet!